 We do not guarantee refunds for cancelled sessions.
 If we cancel more than one session in the season we will look at how we can compensate families for the missed sessions.

 Ticks, poison ivy, and wild parsnip are common wildlife risks found in the Ottawa area.
 We will teach about basic safety precautions in the first week of the program.
 It’s also a good idea to read through our safety page (page de sécurité et éthique).

 To see the club’s full weather policy as well as our program behaviour and safety policies check out our policy manual.

-You can also expect to receive e-mails 3 weeks and 1 week before the start of the program with pre-season program information and details.
+You will receive an email confirmation when you register.
+You can also expect to receive emails 1.5-2 weeks prior to the start of the program and also a few days before your first session with pre-season program information and details.

 This cost includes:

-- 8 one hour program sessions over 8 weeks
+- 8 one hour program sessions